alicehillier/rainforest-cafe/README.md

 6. Issue: Loading times were very slow, particularly on the menu page.

     Solution: I asked my peers for feedback on Slack, and one of them recommended I use the "loading=lazy" attribute to improve the experience.
 I applied this attribute to all images in the About Us section on the homepage and all images on the Menu page, which seems to have improved the loading times.

+### Unresolved Issues and Bugs

+1. On smaller screens, the homepage has white space on all sides when dragged.
+This does not appear to happen on the other pages, so this may be due to the scale animation used for the hero image.

 ## **Deployment**